 The Polyphase Induction Motor is a motor whose stator contains a number of windings.
-They are greater than one horse power or one kilowatt.
-The National Electrical Manufacturers Association (NEMA) has specified the motors according to the various Class, which are discussed below in detail.
+They are greater than one horsepower or one kilowatt.
+The National Electrical Manufacturers Association (NEMA) has specified the motors according to the various classes, which are discussed below in detail.
 There are various applications of Polyphase wound rotor induction motors, Polyphase cage induction motors.
-They are as follows:-
+They are as follows:

 Applications of Polyphase Wound Rotor Induction Motors

 - Wound rotor motors are suitable for loads requiring high starting torque and where a lower starting current is required.

 - The Wound rotor induction motors are also used for loads having high inertia, which results in higher energy losses.